-Norm Scores-When standardized tests are created for the purpose of comparing students to one another on some factor, decisions must be made about those to whom they will be compared.
+Norm Scores - When standardized tests are created for the purpose of comparing students to one another on some factor, decisions must be made about whom they will be compared to.
 Those selected for the comparison group are the norming sample.

 Norms can be national or local.
 NAGC (2010) suggests that school districts consider the use of local norms rather than national norms.
 In a 2006 monograph by David Lohman entitled Identifying Academically Talented Minority Students, he addresses many problems with respect to underrepresentation.
 One of his arguments is that a major barrier to proportional identification is based on the fact that most testing is based on national norm comparisons.
 He explains that while national norms are useful in making comparisons of students or school districts to the rest of the country, this comparison is less useful in making classroom or program placement decisions.
-He continues by stating, "A better policy, then, is to make decisions about aptitude for academic excellence using the most valid and reliable measures for all students, but to compare each student's scores only to the scores of other students who share roughly similar learning opportunities or background characteristics" (p.
+He continues, "A better policy, then, is to make decisions about aptitude for academic excellence using the most valid and reliable measures for all students, but to compare each student's scores only to the scores of other students who share roughly similar learning opportunities or background characteristics" (p.
 38).

 When making decisions about identification and acceleration, local norms are recommended (p.
 14).

-While local norms have been recommended, it is also important to understand their limitations.
-Lohman (2013) has articulated the limitations of the use of local norms, by stating "they require census testing (i.e., testing all second grade students rather than testing only those individual nominated for the program)" (p.
+While local norms are recommended, it is important to understand their limitations.
+Lohman (2013) has articulated the limitations of local norms, "they require census testing (i.e., testing all second grade students rather than testing only those individual nominated for the program)" (p.
 115).